|F.S. 1001.64; 1001.65; F.A.C. 6A-14.0261

-To allow College technology users, including but not limited to faculty, staff, administrators, other employees, students, and contractors, to work with personally-owned devices (POD) while maintaining the confidentiality, integrity, and availability of Seminole State College (“SSC”) data and systems.
+To allow College technology users, including but not limited to faculty, staff, administrators, other employees, students, and contractors, to work with personally-owned devices (POD), also known as BYOD (Bring Your Own Device), while maintaining the confidentiality, integrity, and availability of Seminole State College (“SSC”) data and systems.
 The use of personally-owned devices to access the College’s systems is a privilege that may be revoked at any time, and not a right.

-- Acceptable Use of a Personally-Owned Device (POD)
+- Acceptable Use of Bring Your Own Device (BYOD) or Personally-Owned Device (POD)

-This procedure applies to all College technology users, including faculty, staff, administrators, other employees, students, contractors, consultants, and other agents who use a personally-owned device (POD) to access, store, backup, or share any of the College’s data or systems.
+This procedure applies to all College technology users, including faculty, staff, administrators, other employees, students, contractors, consultants, and other agents who use a BYOD or POD (see Procedure 7.0001 B.5. for list of PODs) to access, store, backup, or share any of the College’s data or systems.

 - College Responsibilities

 - The College is not responsible for lost, damaged, or stolen PODs.
-When bringing personally-owned devices to the College, it is the owner’s responsibility to ensure that his/her device is secured.
+When bringing PODs to the College, it is the owner’s responsibility to ensure that his/her device is secured.

 - The College assumes no responsibility for service charges owners might incur while using PODs.
 This includes, but is not limited to, charges related to data plans, texting fees, and security programs.

-- The College will not provide IT support, additional electronic power access, or network drops to support personally-owned devices.
+- The College will not provide IT support, additional electronic power access, or network drops to support PODs.

 - The College provides filtered Internet access and monitors user activity on the College’s network, including sites visited, content viewed, and communications sent and received.
 The College may monitor network activities identifying suspicious patterns without prior notice or consent.